 My verse responses are done without punctuation.
 This will pose problems for how to read them but hopefully not as much difficulty as looking at the earliest Greek manuscripts of Mark.
 I recommend reading aloud and slowly as a help to catch whatever rhythm is present.

 Your responses to this first draft material will be appreciated, particularly corrections.
-If you are engaged in preaching from Mark, I highly recommend two resources: Provoking the Gospel of Mark: A Storyteller’s Commentary by Richard W. Swanson and Re-Reading the Gospel of Mark Amidst Loss and Trauma by Maia Kotrosits and Hal Taussig.
+If you are engaged in preaching from Mark, I highly recommend several resources: Provoking the Gospel of Mark: A Storyteller’s Commentary by Richard W. Swanson, The Gospel According to Mark [New Collegeville Bible Commentary] by Marie Noonan Sabin, and Re-Reading the Gospel of Mark Amidst Loss and Trauma by Maia Kotrosits and Hal Taussig.
+For the primary resources of this site—click Bibliography.

 If you would like to receive a daily email about the verse for the day, you can signup at http://eepurl.com/cqvRmT.